Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 Can a contract claim arise from employer breaches of contract?

-If you breach an employment contract the repercussions generally depend on the nature of the breach.
+If you breach an employment contract the repercussions depend on the nature of the breach.
 In the case of a minor breach, for example, failure to pay wages on time once, this could be resolved quickly and informally.
 In many cases, this type of contractual breach is just a simple mistake on your part.

 Timing is important.
 Your employee cannot wait too long to raise a grievance as this may be seen as acceptance of the breach.

-If you have consistently breached the terms of your employee's contract, or for more a serious breach, employees will normally raise a formal grievance in writing.
+If you have consistently breached the terms of your employee's contract, or for a more serious breach, employees will normally raise a formal grievance in writing.
 This might involve workplace mediation or HR support.

-Put simply, where a breach of the employment contract has occurred on your part, either express or implied terms, then the employee has two options.
-If they can prove they have suffered financial loss then they can sue and have damages awarded.
-In some cases, this claim will be heard at an employment tribunal, in others, before the civil courts.
+Put simply, where a breach of the employment contract has occurred on your part, either on express or implied terms, then the employee has two options.

 What are examples of a breach of employment contract?